Tax Aware Investing

 The Right Guidance

-Wealth management has been focusing more on tax planning, and there is an increase in the number of financial professionals who are qualified to offer tax-savvy advice.
+Wealth management has been focusing more on taxation planning, and there is an increase in the number of financial professionals who are qualified to offer good advice on taxes.

-Working with a tax expert in addition to your financial advisor is a great advantage.
+Working with an expert in taxes, in addition to your financial advisor, is a great advantage.
 Integrating these two areas will ensure you receive seamless financial and tax advice.
 If this is not possible, ask your tax professional which partner they have for long-term financial advice.

-If you have different tax and financial professionals, make sure they are connected at least once a year and when making major life decisions.
+If you have different professionals for taxes and planning, make sure they are connected at least once a year and when making major life decisions.
 Your wealth manager should suggest it.
 If not, you should request it.
 These meetings should include a review of your current financial situation and any anticipated changes.

 Let’s now focus our attention on the long-term.
 Here are some examples of tax aware investing.